ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ## Steps to run in localhost

 ### 1. Build
+To build this application please make sure you are in the **STTApplication** directory.

-To build the application go th maven wrapper is used here to build the application.
-First compile and package the application
+maven wrapper is used here to build and package the application
 ```
 ./mvnw clean package
 ```
+A target directory will be created and application will be packaged in jar. e.g **STTApplication-0.0.1-SNAPSHOT.jar**

 ### 2. Test
-- before testing the application please login Kubernetes cluster and expose the stt service runtime
+- before testing the application please login Kubernetes cluster and expose the stt service endpoint
 ```
 kubectl port-forward svc/install-1-stt-runtime 1080
 ```
-- Set an environment variable for STT service as below
+- Set an environment variable for STT service as below.
+Java application will read the environment variable and make REST calls to that exposed service.
 ```
 export STT_SERVICE_ENDPOINT=127.0.0.1:1080
 ```